 WorldFirst is a London-based international money transfer and payments business that allows both personal and business clients to transact in more than 180 currencies.
 Its pricing is transparent, with exchange rates tiered based on the amount transacted.
 Compared across 27 currencies, WorldFirst is 85% cheaper than banks.

-While the great exchange rates and global coverage are certainly a plus for WorldFirst, its minimum transfer of $1000 for personal accounts potentially locks out many customers looking to transfer small regular amounts to their families back home.
+While the desirable exchange rates and global coverage are attractive, WorldFirst offers a minimum transfer limit of $1000 for personal accounts, ostracising customers looking to make smaller, regular transfers.

 WorldFirst has a tiered and transparent exchange rate system with comparatively lower or non-existent transaction fees.
 This combination gives its customers fairly priced and competitive transfer deals.

 Apart from its London, U.K. offices, WorldFirst has 5 other global offices in Netherlands, China – Hong Kong, Australia, Singapore, and Japan.
 WorldFirst has expanded rapidly and now supports 180 currencies.
 The major transfer corridors for the company are Australia, Canada, France, Europe, Spain, New Zealand and the UK.